verbose/verb/test/actual/docs-mixins.md

-Mixins use the following formats:
+filters use the following formats:

 * `_.mixin()`: when used in JavaScript
 * `{%= _.mixin() %}`: when used in templates

-## "include" mixins
+## "include" filters

-> Three different mixins are built into the task for including "external" content: `include`, `doc` and `resolve`.
+> Three different filters are built into the task for including "external" content: `include`, `doc` and `resolve`.
 Each is used for a different purpose.

-Here is a summary of what they do (settings for the `include` and `doc` mixins can be customized in the task options):
+Here is a summary of what they do (settings for the `include` and `doc` filters can be customized in the task options):

 * `{%= _.include("file.md") %}`: include a file (or files using [minimatch][minimatch] patterns) from the `./templates/` directory of _the phaser task_.
 * `{%= _.doc("file.md") %}`:  include a file (or files using [minimatch][minimatch] patterns) from the `./docs/` directory of _your project_.